Getting down to business

 What did you most appreciate about the business department?

 I will always appreciate that my professors took the time to challenge and develop me.
 They continue to show me they truly care about my success as a business professional.
 They have been extraordinary leaders and mentors for me.
+Every student at NWC should take advantage of and cherish these relationships!

 What are some of your favorite memories from NWC?